FelixPlastik/AI-and-I/101 best poster bot/README.md

 ### `image generation + selection + print`
-### Because the AI does not give me 1 poster but a range of eXtrems of what it learned, the process stays a ping pong and I had to choose the poster.
-I also decided to screenprint it.
-Afterwards I participated again with the generated poster.
+### The creative process continues in a ping pong because the AI does not give 1 poster but a range of extrems of what it learned.
+I had to choose the poster, I also decided to screenprint it.
+Afterwards, I handed in the generated poster for the contest again.

 ![a](img/IMG_1021.jpg)